App Ideas

 Capterra: severity 4.2/5

 Small businesses know they should respond to Google and Yelp reviews but never find the time.
-An AI-powered app that drafts personalized responses and lets the owner approve with one tap keeps review engagement consistent.
+The 2026 shift: an AI grounded in the business's own voice can draft personalized responses the owner approves with one tap, keeping review engagement consistent.

 Severity: 4.5/5 | Gap: 8.0/10